dylan-lang/opendylan/documentation/style-guide/source/index.rst

 Controversial comments
 ======================

--  return values indented two spaces like case (present in this guide, but not used in Dylan book style.)
--  ``#key`` indented two spaces like binary operators (present in this guide, but not used in Dylan book style.
--  keith likes a shorter local methods style than jonathan is willing to accept.
 -  scott thinks that matching definition names (e.g., *end class <bolt>*) are a bad idea because they are hard to maintain in the face of name changes.